threadi/wp-personio-integration-light/readme.txt

 * Added link to switch between frontend- and backend-view of single position
 * Added new templates for position title and excerpts
 * Advanced Blocks for Positions
-* Advanced Widgets for Positions
+* Advanced classic widgets for Positions
 * Optimized all templates for better handling and optimized output
 * Optimized check for existing part-templates
 * Multiple new hooks.